Content code

 Corps

 Living organisms use bioluminescence to attract other living organisms or to communicate with each other.
-In some cases, bioluminescence can be used as a means of protection, since it can repel predators.
+In some cases, bioluminescence can be used to repel predators as a means of protection.

 Content